-This is one of only two times that the Book of Numbers is read on a Lord’s Day or Feast Day.
+This Solemnity is one of the very few times that the Book of Numbers is read on a Lord’s Day or Feast Day.
 Here’s a little background on the Book of Numbers:

 The Book of Numbers is a little less neglected than Leviticus among modern Christian readers, if only because, unlike its predecessor, it combines its long lists of laws with a number of dramatic narratives about the rebellions of Israel against God in the wilderness, which create literary interest.
 The name “Numbers” is, perhaps, already off-putting for the modern reader—it derives from the Septuagint name Arithmoi, “Numbers”, referring to the two numberings or censuses, one each of the first and second generations in the Wilderness, that form the pillars of the literary structure of the book in chs.
 1 and 26.
 The Hebrew name is bamidbar, “In the Wilderness,” which is an accurate description of the geographical and spiritual location of Israel throughout most of the narrative.